 Value of Spiritual Intimacy

-One exercise we suggest to couples who want to integrate more spiritual intimacy into their marriage we call “Dashnaw’s Prayer” based upon the clinician who designed it.
+One exercise we suggest to couples who want to integrate more spiritual intimacy into their marriage is Dashnaw’s Prayer, based on the clinician who designed it.

 In this nightly exercise, each person takes turns saying, “Dear God, thank you for this woman.”
-They then thank God for one specific act that their spouse did that they are grateful for over that day.
+They then thank God for one specific act their spouse did that they are grateful for over that day.
 Then they reverse it: “Dear God, thank you for this man.”

 The only conversation is a simple “Amen” at the end of each person’s turn.